raspberrypilearning/catch-the-dots/en/step_5.md

 --- /task ---

 --- task ---
-Test the game and see whether the dots begin to appear more quickly as the game goes on.
+Test the game, and check whether the dots begin to appear more quickly as the game goes on.

-+ Does this work for all 3 coloured dots?
++ Does this work for all three coloured dots?
-+ Can you see the value of the `delay`{:class="blockdata"} variable reducing?
++ Can you see that the value of the `delay`{:class="blockdata"} variable decreases?
 --- /task ---